timurgain/next-server-action-client-validation/README.md

 ## Description

-Demo auth features with Next.js and Server Actions
+Demo Auth features based on Next.js 14 Server Actions.
+It includes two versions of Sign Up forms with:

+- client-side validation using React Hook Form and Zod,
+- server-side validation using Zod.

 ## Technologies